bcgov/moh-prime/README.md

 	PostgreSQL

-To update the database schema, first update the model file in the [Models](prime-dotnet-webapi/Models) folder, and rebuild with a docker-compose up --build command.
+To update the database schema, first update the model file in the [Models](prime-dotnet-webapi/Models) folder, and rebuild using:

+	docker-compose up --build

 Then, to migrate the new model schema over to the database, run the following command:

 	dotnet ef migrations add InitialCreate